 This post may contain affiliate links.
 Please see my full disclosure and privacy policy for details.

-The Blossom Scarf is a delicate and lightweight crochet scarf pattern worked using a variety of simple stitches to add detail and interest and give a stunning result.
-It’s an amalgamation of stitches to give you an end result that’s unique, fun and so easy to wear!
+This lightweight crochet scarf pattern might be the most unique piece I have in my handmade wardrobe!
+It’s an amalgamation of different stitches to give you an end result that’s stylish, fun and so easy to wear!

 Other than a few special stitches, you’ll just be using good ol’ half double crochet and double crochet stitches to work up your scarf.
+It begins with straight rows for the main body and then a subtle decrease towards the end of the shawl to help it drape effortlessly and make it comfy and easy to wear with any outfit.

 How do you crochet a lightweight crochet scarf pattern like this?